sanpiekankan/sanpiekankan.github.io/about/index.md

 But I'm holding you closer than most 'cause you are my heaven<br>
 You are my heaven

-This song teach me to know who am I and where am I in the universe.
+This song teaches me to reflect who I am and where I am in the universe.
 But I know even a drop in the ocean or a change in the weather can cause a series of changes to the world, that's the reason why the world is changing all the time.

-*By* Sanpiekankan 三撇看看